BioJulia/PopGen.jl/docs/viewing.md

 ```

 View the genotypes of all individuals for specific loci in a `PopObj`.
 Default shows all genotypes for all individuals.
-Use `loci =` to specify a single
+Add a second argument (no keywords!) to specify a single
 locus or array of loci to display.

 Examples: